Wanted: Founders in favor of tenured voting

 Considering that true, breakout successes aren’t so easy to come by, that could take some time.

-“I’m sure there are lot of other IPOs where the founders say, ‘I want to control the shares,'” says Gretsch.
+“I’m sure there are a lot of other IPOs where the founders say, ‘I want to control the shares,'” says Gretsch.

 “I’m guessing that nine times out of ten, bankers will tell them, ‘You’re barking up the wrong tree.'”Featured Image: OnBlast/iStock/Getty Images